Dr Virág Blazsek

-- Website: Personal Website | SSRN | Researchgate | ORCID
+- Website: Personal Website | SSRN | Twitter | LinkedIn | Researchgate | ORCID

-I joined the University of Leeds School of Law faculty in 2021.
-I earned Jur. dr., LLM, SJD and PhD in Law degrees in the U.S. and Hungary.
+I earned Jur. dr., LLM, SJD and PhD degrees in the U.S. and Hungary.
 I also studied Commercial Law, International Law, and EU Law at the University of Girona School of Law, Spain for two semesters.
-Further, I served as a DAAD scholar at the University of Heidelberg, Germany, and I was a Thomas Buergenthal scholar at the George Washington University School of Law, Washington, DC.
-I came back to academia after a decade of law practice.
-My scholarship is focused on financial stability-related legal, regulatory, institutional, and policy issues from a comparative perspective.
-I am the author of the book, Banking Bailout Law: A Comparative Study of the United States, United Kingdom and the European Union (Routledge U.S. & U.K., 2020), which is based on my defended doctoral dissertation.
-I have been a visiting researcher, visiting scholar, and visiting lecturer at Fordham University School of Law, Columbia Law School, and the Budapest Business School.
-Earlier, I worked at prestigious law firms, including at Winston & Strawn’s Paris Office on international investment arbitration matters, and mostly as an in-house counsel and manager before, during, and in the aftermath of the 2008 global financial crisis at a market-leading financial institution’s Legal Directorate in Budapest.
+Further, I served as a DAAD scholar at the University of Heidelberg, Germany, and I was a Thomas Buergenthal scholarship recipient at the George Washington University School of Law, Washington, D.C.
+I came back to academia after a decade of law practice: prior to my doctoral studies, I worked on business and commercial law issues and also developed legal compliance curriculum related to housing mortgages, state-subsidized housing loans, consumer protection and competition law.
+Earlier, I worked at prestigious law firms, including at Winston & Strawn’s Paris Office on international investment arbitration matters, and in 2007-14, as an in-house counsel and manager before, during, and in the aftermath of the 2008 global financial crisis at a market-leading financial institution’s Legal Directorate in Budapest.
 Before joining the faculty in Leeds, I worked as an attorney on the legal support of global investments and operations at the Office of Investment Management of the United Nations Joint Staff Pension Fund in New York, NY.

-My research to date has encompassed the following issues: legal-regulatory responses to the 2008 global financial crisis in the U.S. and the EU, the comparative analysis of the bank bailouts in the U.S., U.K., the EU, Spain and Hungary, the role of constitutional public debt-ceiling and public finances-related provisions in the post-2008 legal framework, and the state aid and antitrust aspects of bank bailouts.
-My book, BANKING BAILOUT LAW: A COMPARATIVE STUDY OF THE UNITED STATES, UNITED KINGDOM AND THE EUROPEAN UNION (ROUTLEDGE U.K. & U.S., 2020), addresses the timely subject of banking bailout law, investigating the question of “what went wrong with the European bank bailouts” after the 2008 financial crisis, and asking how bailouts could be regulated and conducted more successfully in the future.
+My research to date has encompassed the following issues: legal-regulatory responses to the 2008 global financial crisis in the U.S. and the EU, the comparative analysis of the bank bailouts in the U.S., U.K., the EU, Spain and Hungary, the role of constitutional public debt-ceiling and public finances-related provisions in the post-2008 legal framework, bank resolution regimes, and the state aid and antitrust aspects of bank bailouts.
+I am the author of the book, Banking Bailout Law: A Comparative Study of the United States, United Kingdom and the European Union (Routledge U.S. & U.K., 2020).
+The book addresses the timely subject of banking bailout law, investigating the question of “what went wrong with the European bank bailouts” after the 2008 financial crisis, and asking how bailouts could be regulated and conducted more successfully in the future.
 It examines the different bank bailout and resolution techniques and tools through carefully selected case studies from the U.S., the EU, the U.K., Spain and Hungary.
 The pros and cons of the different legal and regulatory options are identified in order to reconstruct a regulatory framework that might better serve countries in future financial crises.
 According to one of the reviewers, a chief strengths of the book is the construction of several useful analytical frameworks, the creation of the set of guiding principles, the systematization of bailout ‘building blocks’ and the ‘effectiveness’ criteria.
 The overall argument of the book is that regulators should put in place reasonable bailout rules ex ante rather than sticking their heads in the sand.
-Recently, I published two blog posts related to my book in Columbia Law School’s Blue Sky Blog (https://clsbluesky.law.columbia.edu/2020/10/22/banking-bailout-law/) and Duke University School of Law’s FinReg Blog.
+Recently, I published two blog posts related to my book in Columbia Law School’s Blue Sky Blog and Duke University School of Law’s FinReg Blog.

-My article, The European Aspects of Global Financial Developments (11 J. Bus.
+My article, ‘The European Aspects of Global Financial Developments’ (11 J. Bus.
 Entrepreneurship & L. 233, 2018), focuses on three key issues; Europe’s post-2008 bank bailouts and its consequential sovereign-debt crisis, the role of the international credit rating agencies, and the EU’s major recent regulatory developments related to the financial sector.
 Some of the EU’s post-2008 reforms -- such as stress testing, stricter prudential requirements, and enhanced consumer protection -- have been in line with international regulatory tendencies.
 But that slow and expensive decision-making, member states’ failure to compromise on fundamental issues, and misguided rules for bank resolution and supervision have harmed the EU’s global competitiveness.

-My article, Sovereign Debt-ceiling Rules in the Spanish and Hungarian Constitutions and their Interplay with the Relevant EU Laws (International Conference on Trade, Business, Economics and Law Proceedings, St. Anne’s College, Oxford University, Oxford, U.K., 2015) builds upon the existing literature on the constitutional dimension of financial crises, and applies those findings to the context of Spain and Hungary.
+My article, ‘Sovereign Debt-ceiling Rules in the Spanish and Hungarian Constitutions and their Interplay with the Relevant EU Laws’ (International Conference on Trade, Business, Economics and Law Proceedings, St. Anne’s College, Oxford University, Oxford, U.K., 2015) builds upon the existing literature on the constitutional dimension of financial crises, and applies those findings to the context of Spain and Hungary.
 In particular, it focuses on the constitutional debt-ceiling rules and interprets the Spanish and Hungarian developments not only as a response to the requirements set out on a supranational level, but also as part of the post-crisis architecture of economic governance and the forming bank union.

-In my other article, titled A Comparative Analysis of the Bad Asset Management Companies of Spain and Hungary: the Devil is in the Details (Queen Mary Law Journal Volume 8: Conference Issue, London, U.K., 2016), I argue that the creation of bad banks may have had positive short-term effects, such as the enhanced protection of investors’ and shareholders’ interests, and the promotion of the banking system’s stability, yet, in the long-term, bad banks may increase sovereign debt and contribute to economic instability.
+In my other article, titled ‘A Comparative Analysis of the Bad Asset Management Companies of Spain and Hungary: the Devil is in the Details’ (Queen Mary Law Journal Volume 8: Conference Issue, London, U.K., 2016), I argue that the creation of bad banks may have had positive short-term effects, such as the enhanced protection of investors’ and shareholders’ interests, and the promotion of the banking system’s stability, yet, in the long-term, bad banks may increase sovereign debt and contribute to economic instability.

 During the 2008 financial crisis, the European Commission temporarily deflected from the EU’s antitrust laws in order to allow the rescue of the “too big to fail” banks.
-My article, Competition Law and State Aid for Failing Banks in the European Union and its Specific Implications for Central and Eastern European Member States (Yearbook of Antitrust and Regulatory Studies, vol. 9(14), Warsaw, Poland, 2016), concludes that bank bailouts led to different effects on market structure and consumer welfare in the EU’s Eurozone and non-Eurozone areas and may have distorted the common market inadvertently.
+My article, ‘Competition Law and State Aid for Failing Banks in the European Union and its Specific Implications for Central and Eastern European Member States’ (Yearbook of Antitrust and Regulatory Studies, vol. 9(14), Warsaw, Poland, 2016), concludes that bank bailouts led to different effects on market structure and consumer welfare in the EU’s Eurozone and non-Eurozone areas and may have distorted the common market inadvertently.

 - Certificate in Excellence in Teaching in Higher Education